-Subscriber is one of the default user roles in WordPress.
+Subscriber is one of the default WordPress user roles.
 Users with the subscriber user role are able to log in to your website but have limited access.

 The WordPress user role system defines what each user can and can’t do on your website.
 It’s important to become familiar with user roles as your WordPress site grows.

-The subscriber role is suitable when you wish users to log in to your site without being able to make changes, such as to access exclusive content or purchase your products and services.
+The subscriber role is suitable when you want users to log in to your site without being able to make changes, such as to access exclusive content or purchase your products and services.